BASARANOMO/docker-tutorial/README.md

 # Docker tutorial

-All infomation in this document comes from the [official Docker tutorial](https://github.com/docker/getting-started).
+All infomation in this document comes from the [official Docker tutorial](https://github.com/docker/getting-started) and __adapted to MacOS 11 and ARM-64 architecture__.

 ## Install